bgoonz/docs-collection/google-chrome/workbox/index.md

 ---
-layout: 'layouts/project-landing.njk'
+layout: "layouts/project-landing.njk"
-title: 'Workbox'
+title: "Workbox"
-description: 'Tooling!
+description: "Tooling!
 Workbox!
-Stuff!'
+Stuff!"
 ---

 <!-- TODO(samthor): Using a h2 here doesn't match our designs, but it's a linter requirement -->